Social Icons

 Directed by Aaron Sorkin

-The Trial of the Chicago 7 is a movie well structured not just to be a documentary or real life event tale, it dares to be more, touching all aspects.
-The Chicago 7 trial happened in 1968 when some groups went against the Vietnam war.
-The movie resonates on many terms touching all the different aspects at play from trial manipulation, biased system, politics, crocked judge and jury tampering.
-It does all this while keeping an eye on the main chaos at hand.
-The movie is well written not to bore, but to entertain and educate also on the length the government will go to indict seven people for causing riots.
+The Trial of the Chicago 7 is a movie that goes beyond being just a documentary or a retelling of real-life events.
+It dares to be more, touching on various aspects of the time.
+The Chicago 7 trial took place in 1968 when several groups protested against the Vietnam War.
+The movie resonates on many levels, exploring themes like trial manipulation, a biased system, politics, a crooked judge, and jury tampering—all while staying focused on the chaos at hand.
+It’s well-written to not only educate but also entertain, showcasing the lengths the government went to in order to indict seven people for allegedly inciting riots.

-What I liked is the flow of the movie.
-Aaron Sorkin the director and writer takes us forward with the trial and back with scenes that led up to the events of the trial. as we see how the men’s behavior can be misconstrued by a well orchestrated team to be inciting riots.
+What I particularly liked is the movie’s flow.
+Aaron Sorkin, the director and writer, masterfully takes us forward with the trial and back to the events leading up to it.
+This approach shows how the men’s actions could be deliberately misconstrued by a well-orchestrated team to appear as though they were inciting riots.

-The courtroom drama has everything you will expect, shocking revelations and shocking behavior from the trial judge.
+The courtroom drama delivers everything you’d expect—shocking revelations and even more shocking behavior from the trial judge.

 The Personal History of David Copperfield (2019)